StateFarm-STEM/pyinthesky/lesson5/README.md

 ## Working with SD card using the Arduino language

 #### Pre-requisites:
-- you have successfully completed the [blinky lights lesson](https://github.com/StateFarm-STEM/pyinthesky/tree/main/lesson2#welcome-to-lesson-2)
+- it is recomended that you have successfully completed the [blinky lights lesson](https://github.com/StateFarm-STEM/pyinthesky/tree/main/lesson2#welcome-to-lesson-2)
-- if not, do that first

 #### Objectives:
 - Breadboard a circuit
 - Read and write from the SD card that is wired up to the Arduino

-## Measure Pressure and Temperature using the BMP180

 #### What you will be using:
 - [Arduino IDE](https://github.com/StateFarm-STEM/pyinthesky/blob/main/lesson6/screenshots/arduino-ide.png)